 — Samar Saeed/سمر سعيد (@Samarsaeed) May 9, 2017

 I support the palestinian hunger strike and i #Boycott_pizzahut

 Pizza Hut Apologizes

 The company apologized in both Arabic and English on social media.
-It has also terminated contract with the advertising agency responsible for the Israeli branch.
+It has also terminated its contract with the advertising agency responsible for the Israeli branch.

-In the apology post on its official Facebook page, Pizza Hut criticized the “offensive and disgusting” advert, saying “Pizza Hut International apologises for any offense caused by a recent post on Pizza Hut Israel’s Facebook page.
+In the apology post on its official Facebook page, Pizza Hut criticized the “offensive and disgusting” advert, saying “Pizza Hut International apologizes for any offense caused by a recent post on Pizza Hut Israel’s Facebook page.
 It was completely inappropriate and does not reflect the values of our brand.
 The local franchisee in the country removed it immediately and the relationship with the agency that posted it was terminated, and we truly regret any hurt this may have caused.”